The Noblest of Italian Wild Flowers

 Protected by the sharpest and most aggressive of spines, Cynara cardunculus has very few enemies aside from the human and his kitchen knife.
 Man has prized the beauty and delicate flavor of the artichoke since ancient Greek times, where it was prized in fitotherapy, beauty treatments and, of course, in cuisine.

-Originally from the middle east, it has been consumed by humans as a food crop since ancient times and already in IV b .c it was cultivated by the Arabs, who named it "Karshuf" or "Karshaf", which is very similar to the actual Italian name "Carciofi".
-The ancient Romans also valued the artichoke for its medicinal and culinary uses and preferred to eat the plant boiled in salted-water or wine, and still do to this day.
+Originally from the middle east, it has been consumed by humans as a food crop since ancient times and already in the 4th century BC was cultivated by the Arabs, who named it "Karshuf" or "Karshaf", which is very similar to the actual Italian name "Carciofi".
+The ancient Romans also valued the artichoke for its medicinal and culinary uses and preferred to eat the plant boiled in salted water or wine, and still do to this day.

 - Remove almost all the outer leaves of 4 or 5 large artichokes, slice into quarters and remove inner hairs.